Georgia House Bill 481

-The Georgia House Bill 481 was an American anti-abortion law passed in 2019 that sought to prevent physicians in the U.S. state of Georgia from performing abortions beyond six weeks, except in special situations.
+The Georgia House Bill 481, formally named the Living Infants Fairness and Equality (LIFE) Act, is an American anti-abortion law passed in 2019 that sought to prevent physicians in the U.S. state of Georgia from performing abortions beyond six weeks, except in special situations.
 The bill was strongly criticized and, notably, many celebrities in Hollywood threatened to boycott the state of Georgia if it were passed.
 Passed in 2019, it was initially ruled unconstitutional in July 2020.
 That ruling was reversed, however, in July 2022.

+In September 2024, a Fulton County Superior Court Judge struck down HB 481 arguing it violated Georgia's Constitution.
+After the state appealed to the Supreme Court of Georgia, the law was reinstated.

 Overview

 Provisions

-The Georgia HB481 is a six-week abortion ban; except in certain situations, physicians practicing medicine in the state of Georgia would be prohibited from offering abortion services to pregnant women if a so-called "fetal heartbeat" is present, which typically occurs in the 6th week of pregnancy.
+The Georgia HB 481 is a six-week abortion ban; except in certain situations, physicians practicing medicine in the state of Georgia would be prohibited from offering abortion services to pregnant women if a "fetal heartbeat" is present, which typically occurs in the 6th week of pregnancy.
 Exceptions are provided for women whose pregnancies are considered futile (e.g. anencephaly) or medical emergency and women pregnant by rape or incest but only if they are less than 20 weeks pregnant and only if they have filed a police report.